BoazHalter/ci-cd-demo/README.md

   triggerd by developers code change

 Run Time Procedures
-Step 1:
+- Step 1:
     a hook file installed in .git/hooks/pre-push is executed ( Curl command to invoke jenkins job) sudo pip install ansible
-Step 2:
+- Step 2:
     jenkins pipeline starting to run by default it clone the repo current state commit id and more info
     #run ansible playbook installPrerequisites
-step 3:
+- Step 3:
+    jenkins pipeline build the source code using gulp tool
+- Step 4: